chrisycd/chrisycd.github.io/scDesignPop/docs/reference/constructDataPop.md

   a string scalar specifying the type of SNP model used.
 Options are either "single" for single-SNP, or "multi" for multi-SNP.

+- time_colname:

+  a string scalar specifying the time/pseudotime variable in the cell covariate of `sce` object.

-- cellstate_colname:
+- celltype_colname:

-  a string scalar specifying the cell state variable in `eqtlgeno_df` and cell covariate of `sce` object.
+  a string scalar specifying the cell type variable in `eqtlgeno_df` and cell covariate of `sce` object.
 The default is "cell_type".

 - feature_colname: